 We present a practical and pragmatic approach to pluggable types that significantly reduces the overhead of adopting a new type system.
 TypePlug is a framework supporting pluggable types implemented in Squeak Smalltalk.
 Type systems are defined by specializing the framework.
 Types are declared using an annotation framework.
-TypePlug reduces the cost of adopting a type system by means of the following techniques:
+The contribution of TypePlug is to reduce the cost of adopting a type system by means of the following techniques:

-- 1. Only annotated code is type-checked. - 2.
-Type inference is applied to unannotated code to reduce propagation of errors. - 3.
-Explicit type casts shortcut type-checking. - 4.
-External annotations are supported to declare types for third-party code.
+- (1) Only annotated code is type-checked. - (2) Type inference is applied to unannotated code to reduce propagation of errors. - (3) Explicit type casts shortcut type-checking. - (4) External annotations are supported to declare types for third-party code.

-Section 2 provides a brief introduction to TypePlug using an example of a non-nil type system.
+Section 2 provides a brief introduction to TypePlug using an example of a nonnil type system.
 In Section 3 the TypePlug framework is described in some detail.
 Section 4 discusses experience using TypePlug to define a class-based type system and a confinement type system.
 Section 5 discusses the results obtained in the context of related work.
 We conclude in Section 6 with some remarks on future work.
+This article is an extension of our previous work [8].
+The current paper adds an in-depth presentation of the confinement type system (Section 4.2).